SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

 The Solar Forecast Arbiter organizes metadata into **Sites**, **Observations**, and **Forecasts**.
 All time series data is linked to an observation or a forecast, which is linked to a site or an aggregate.
+All [units](/datamodel/#variables-and-units) are fixed in the Solar Forecast Arbiter, e.g. all power data and forecasts should be specified and uploaded in MW.
 Please see the [data model documentation](/datamodel/) for more details on how the Solar Forecast Arbiter organizes metadata and time series data.

 Readers may also be interested in the [HTTP API](https://api.solarforecastarbiter.org) or [Python API](https://solarforecastarbiter-core.readthedocs.io/en/latest/api.html#sfa-api)